tylert/yummy-scripts/soup/lentil_soup.rst

 2 soup stock cubes
 8 cups water

 Peel potatoes and cut into 1/4 inch cubes.
 Cook potatoes, carrots, celery, garlic and onion in butter over moderate heat, stirring frequently, until onion is softened, about 4 minutes.
-Add lentils and broth and simmer, uncovered, stirring occasionally for 45 minutes or until vegetables are tender and soup is thickened.
+Add lentils and broth and simmer, uncovered,stirring occasionally for 45 minutes or until vegetables are tender and soup isthickened.
 Serve and enjoy.
 Makes about 12 cups.